REMberry/Machine-Learning-Capstone/README.md

 * /souce        - include source code written in python
 * data.rar      - collected data of mushroom images (sorted)
 * proposal      - proposal for the udacity ml project
+* report        - second report for the udacity ml project
-* report        - report for the udacity ml project
+* report        - first report from the first submission for the udacity ml project

 ## Autor Information